o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 fn sub_msm(H: Group, to_scale_pairs: Vec<Field,Group>, k: uint) {
     // Initialize the buckets with the blinding factor H let mut buckets: [C; 2^k] = [H; 2^k];
     // Zero bucket is unused.
-In practice it can be just not initialized buckets[0] = 0;
+In practice it can buckets[0] = 0;
     for (coefficient, commitment) in to_scale_pairs {
         buckets[coefficient] += commitment;
     }
-    let mut total = -H.scale(2^k * (2^k - 1) / 2);
+    // Instead of being a variable, `total` can be "stored" in buckets[0] for efficiency let mut total = -H.scale(2^k * (2^k - 1) / 2);
     let mut right_sum = 0;
     for i in 1..buckets.length() {